trance1st/mvc-lab/README.md

 In the package ro.jug.mvc.entities we have JPA entities: JugSession and User.

-In the package ro.jug.mvc.home; we have the HomeController class which is a simple controller that display the home page.
+In the package ro.jug.mvc.home we have the HomeController class which is a simple controller that display the home page.

 In the package ro.jug.mvc.rest we a class to start JAX-RS